 Parasites of all stripes and types beware; you came, you fed, you sucked the blood of Christians dry but we rise with faith and vengeance and we will cut you off.
 We are no longer your cattle or your sheep nor a passive source of sustenance to feed your social agendas.

-The State is not concerned about the cost of their social policies in the sense they have an agenda to enact and so the end justifies the means.
+Globalists are not concerned about the cost of their social policies; they have an agenda to enact and so the end justifies the means.

 There are repercussions to this way of thinking.
 When stakeholders are not consulted the social costs of policy are often not fully appreciated.